Open Travel Guide

 Book cave tours (Demänovská, Dobšinská, Belianska) and Bojnice Castle in advance in summer — capacity is limited.
 Most castle admissions can be purchased on arrival except peak season weekends.

-What is the best time of year to visit attractions in Slovakia?
+When is the best season to visit attractions in Slovakia?

 Late spring (May-June) and early fall (September-October) offer the best combination of pleasant weather, fewer crowds, and accessible trails.
 July-August is peak season with full facilities but busier sites.